30 Types Of Marigolds You Should Be Growing

 There are so many types of marigolds available to the home gardener, it may be hard to know where to start!
 People plant marigolds for many reasons.
 They’re great companions in the annual vegetable garden, as they attract beneficial insects.

 Not only are they perfect in the summer garden, but they are used all over the world for ceremonial and medicinal purposes.
 In Mexico, they are important for Dia de los Muertos floral arrangements.
-In India, they symbolize surrender to the divine and are employed in auspicious days in the Hindu pantheon.
+In India, they symbolize surrender to the divine and are employed on auspicious days in the Hindu pantheon.

 The 4 Major Types of Marigolds

 We are not talking about the pot marigold, or what is known botanically as Calendula officinalis.
 Instead, the focus is solely on marigolds in the Tagetes genus.
-It’s not that we don’t love and admire Calendula officinalis or any other plants deemed pot marigold, but to keep things simple, we’re honing in on the following 4 major types of marigolds.
+It’s not that we don’t love and admire Calendula officinalis or any other plants deemed pot marigold, but to keep things simple, we’re honing in on the following four major types of marigolds.

 French Marigolds

 What is the difference between marigolds and French marigolds?
 Because French types are marigold flowers, there’s little difference at all.
 All of the marigolds in the Tagetes patula species are included in this type.
-They are characterized by a smaller stature, and their yellow and orange flowers.
+They are characterized by a smaller stature and their yellow and orange flowers.

 These flowers hail from Mexico and Guatemala, seemingly disregarding their name.
 However, it’s through the French colonial botanists that these marigolds have so many cultivars.
 When they’re not used as bedding plants in a flower bed, they are prized for their use in dyes and essential oils.